 We’re incredibly grateful to WTG.
 Without their support, our joint project to help end the bear bile trade in Vietnam would undoubtedly have been less realistic.
 With other rescue centres in Vietnam on a similar course and with increased commitment from the government, we truly believe that in the near future there is a chance to end the bile farming industry in Vietnam and alleviate the suffering of bears incarcerated on farms.

 Tragically, over 10,000 bears remain in bile farms in countries in which Free the Bears does not operate.
-We hope that increasing awareness of animal cruelty and wildlife conservation issues coupled with an end to bear bile farming in neighbouring countries will help push these countries towards eradicating the trade.
+We hope that the increasing awareness of animal cruelty and wildlife conservation issues, coupled with an end to bear bile farming in other countries, will help push these countries towards eradicating bear bile farming forever.